 About us

-The aim of Killorglin Archive Society is collecting, collating and archiving old photographs, Audio and video recordings that capture the essence of life in Killorglin town and parish over the last century.
+The aim of Killorglin Archive Society is the collecting, collating and archiving of old photographs, audio and video recordings that capture the essence of life in Killorglin town and parish over the last century.
 This will greatly enhance our knowledge and understanding of the history and folklore of our place.
-At present over 15,000 photographs ve been archived with some going back over 100 years.
+At present over 15,000 photographs have been archived with some going back over 100 years.

 We are also seeking to engage with people who live or have spent time in our parish in the past to sit down with us and share their memories about days gone by.
 K.A.S. intends on interviewing local people whose first-hand accounts of special events and day-to-day life in early-mid 20th century Killorglin will serve as invaluable sources of information.